-Diabetic foot pain affects more than half of those living with either type 1 or type 2 diabetes.
-Caused by diabetic peripheral neuropathy, one of diabetes’ most common and serious complications, the pain is chronic and its intensity varies from mild to very strong.
+Diabetic foot pain affects more than half of those with type 1 or type 2 diabetes.
+Caused by diabetic peripheral neuropathy, one of diabetes’ most common and severe complications, the pain is chronic, and its intensity varies from mild to very strong.

-Diabetic foot pain is a chronic pain in the feet caused by diabetic peripheral neuropathy (DPN).
+Diabetic foot pain is a chronic pain caused by diabetic peripheral neuropathy (DPN).
 It affects about half of the people living with diabetes.
-DPN is so common that the pain it causes in the feet is often referred to as “diabetic foot pain” both by physicians and patients.
+DPN is so common that the pain it causes in the feet is often referred to as “diabetic foot pain” by physicians and patients.

 Diabetic peripheral neuropathy – also called distal symmetric peripheral neuropathy – is a type of nerve damage that primarily affects the extremities of the body (feet and hands).
-Repetitive high blood glucose levels over time damage the nervous system and interfere with the transmission of pain signals from the nerves to the brain.
+Over time, repetitive high blood glucose levels damage the nervous system and interfere with the transmission of pain signals from the nerves to the brain.

-Foot problems are very common and diverse among people living with both type 1 and type 2 diabetes.
-Most conditions affecting the feet originate from peripheral neuropathy and peripheral artery disease, but your foot pain might also be caused by other factors.
+Foot problems are prevalent and diverse among people with type 1 and 2 diabetes.
+Most conditions affecting the feet originate from peripheral neuropathy and peripheral artery disease, but other factors might also cause foot pain.

-If you have diabetes and suffer from chronic foot pain you must ask for your doctor’s advice.
-The cause may simply be an easy-to-care foot problem such as fungus or ingrown toenails.
-But it might also be the symptom of a serious condition such as peripheral neuropathy, diabetic foot ulcer, or gangrene which all require immediate medical attention.
+If you have diabetes and suffer chronic foot pain, you must seek your doctor’s advice.
+The cause may be an easy-to-care foot problem such as fungus or ingrown toenails.
+But it might also be the symptom of a severe condition such as peripheral neuropathy, diabetic foot ulcer, or gangrene which all require immediate medical attention.

 Besides the above pain symptoms, other motor and muscle movement signs can indicate you have diabetic peripheral neuropathy:

-Describing how diabetic foot pain feels like is very difficult.
-Nerve pain is a complex and unique pain because it’s caused by a damage to the nerves that are themselves responsible for sending pain signals to the brain.
-Besides, the localization, the intensity, and the expression of the pain may vary during the day.
+Describing how diabetic foot pain feels is very difficult.
+Nerve pain is complex and unique because it’s caused by damage to the nerves responsible for sending pain signals to the brain.
+Besides, the pain’s localization, intensity, and expression may vary during the day.

-If you suffer from chronic diabetic foot pain, it’s a good idea to keep a pain journal and note your pain sensations during the day.
-Scale your pain from 1 to 10, note the precise area, describe how it feels, write down the time of the day and what you were doing when the pain occurred, and take note of any other factor you think might be relevant.
-It will allow your medical team to make a precise diagnosis and to find a more effective pain-relief solution.
+If you suffer from chronic diabetic foot pain, keeping a pain journal and noting your pain sensations during the day is a good idea.
+Scale your pain from 1 to 10, note the precise area, describe how it feels, write down the time of the day and what you did when the pain occurred, and take note of any other factor you think might be relevant.
+It will allow your medical team to make a precise diagnosis and find a more effective pain-relief solution.

-According to the most recent scientific knowledge, diabetic peripheral neuropathy can’t be cured nor reversed.
+According to current scientific knowledge, diabetic peripheral neuropathy can’t be cured or reversed.
 Nerves damaged by high blood sugar levels can’t regenerate themselves.
 However, early diagnosis and treatments considerably help reduce the progression and manage the pain.
-Take good care of your feet and don’t forget your yearly diabetic foot exam.
+Take good care of your feet, and don’t forget your yearly diabetic foot exam.

 Medical treatments for peripheral neuropathy in the feet are numerous and diverse.
-Oral medication and prescribed drugs can have strong pain relief effects on this type of pain.
-If your pain is unbearable, your doctor can prescribe strong pain killers, as well as anti-seizure pills that have proven to work on neuropathic pain.
+Oral and prescribed drugs can have strong pain relief effects on this type of pain.
+If your pain is unbearable, your doctor can prescribe strong painkillers and anti-seizure pills that have proven to work on neuropathic pain.
 These pharmaceutical treatments can create addiction and have strong undesirable side effects.
 They’re usually prescribed for the most severe cases of neuropathy.
 Many alternative pain-relief solutions can also considerably ease nerve pain.

 Relieving diabetic foot pain is often achieved by wearing appropriate diabetic footwear.
-Diabetic shoes and neuropathy shoes are designed by orthopedists and foot experts to alleviate foot pain and prevent further neuropathy-induced foot problems.
+Orthopedists and foot experts design diabetic shoes and neuropathy shoes to alleviate foot pain and prevent further neuropathy-induced foot problems.
 They’re different from regular shoes.
-The design is looser and non-binding to help promote blood circulation and avoid any pressure points.
+The design is looser and non-binding to help promote blood circulation and avoid pressure points.
 The interior is extra-soft, protective, and seamless.
-There’s also extra-cushioning and padding, as well as real orthotics with enhanced foot support and shock absorption.
+There’s also extra cushioning, padding, and proper orthotics with enhanced foot support and shock absorption.
 When prescribed by a doctor, diabetic shoes can be covered by Medicare or your health insurance provider.

 Diabetic socks are also a great addition.
 They’re made without any elastic band that constricts your legs and have an entirely seamless interior to prevent frictions and discomforts.

-Peripheral neuropathy foot pain is so unique and complex that some people don’t respond to the above pain-relief solutions, and have found their own home remedies for diabetic nerve pain.
+Peripheral neuropathy foot pain is so unique and complex that some people don’t respond to the above pain-relief solutions and have found home remedies for diabetic nerve pain.
 Warm foot baths, evening primrose oil, physical exercise, meditation, biofeedback, and dozens of other things help relieve nerve pain for many people.
-You might have to try several things out before you find what best relieves your own diabetic foot pain.
+You might have to try several things out before you find what best relieves your diabetic foot pain.

-But remember, neuropathy is very serious.
+But remember, neuropathy is severe.
 Always ask for your doctor’s advice and never take any action without medical supervision.
 Keeping your HbA1c below 7% is the best way to prevent diabetic foot pain and complications caused by neuropathy.